gzigzigzeo/teleport-plugin-framework/README.md

 )
 ```

 If you need to make your project usable on Mac M1, you'll have to build it with custom wasmer runtime.
-You can use the following `Makefile` definitions:
+You can use the following `Makefile` snippet:

 _TODO: Check if rust is installed_